-The Writing Center asks that all graduate students who are interested in one-on-one tutorials meet with the Coordinator for Graduate Writing Support, Mauri Liberati, before scheduling an appointment.
+Intake: All graduate students who are interested in one-on-one tutorials must first meet with the Coordinator for Graduate Writing Support (Psyche Ready) for an intake appointment.
+(Online or asynchronous appointments available.)
 These meetings help determine the best plan for tutoring and the best fit with a tutor.
-Please stop by her office hours (Tuesday 10am-noon and Wednesday 2pm-4pm in our Writing Center location on Level 2) or feel free to email her at firstname.lastname@example.org to make an appointment.
+Please email email@example.com to make an appointment.

+Why?
 We implemented this policy to better serve graduate students because the Center is primarily designed for and staffed by undergraduates.
 Graduate writing projects are longer and more complex than those for undergraduates, and we want to make sure that any one-on-one tutoring is tailored to these challenges.
-Meeting with Mauri will aid you in finding a good tutorial match based on experience and field of expertise, and we can also schedule an appropriate number of sessions that takes into account the length of your project and your goals for it.
+Meeting with the Coordinator of Graduate Writing Support will help you find a good tutorial match based on experience and field of expertise.
 In addition, we can discuss other services offered by the Writing Center or other departments that might complement a tutoring plan.
-These meetings, therefore, are an opportunity to ensure effective tutoring and to meet the unique demands of graduate writing.

 Students seeking extended work on a large project may be better served by enrolling in our 5-week (no credit) seminar in academic writing for graduate students.
-We also offer several other services designed specifically for UConn’s graduate students, including retreats, and boot camps; please see our website and discuss these with Mauri too.
+We also offer several other writing productivity services designed specifically for UConn’s graduate students, including Grad Student Writing Accountability Retreats (1-day retreats, and 3-day retreats).